 Brew and Infuse Functionality

-While not stovetop-safe, the Boqo, Komax, QuickPour, and Delove all are heat-resistant, so brewing was as easy as dumping in hot water from a separate kettle or pot.
-However, the QuickPour took an extremely long time to cool—and since its handle is attached to the lid, and the lid can't be screwed on until it cools off, it had to just sit there for on the counter for about an hour or be iced down heavily, which would dilute the tea.
+While not stovetop-safe, the Boqo, Komax, Takeya, QuickPour, and Delove all are heat-resistant, so brewing was as easy as dumping in hot water from a separate kettle or pot.
+However, the QuickPour took a long time to cool, and since its handle is attached to the lid — and the lid can't be screwed on until it cools off — it had to just sit there on the counter for about an hour or be iced heavily, which would dilute the tea.

 We hope that this review has helped you narrow down your iced tea pitcher selection so you can easily and effectively brew up and serve batch after batch of your favorite cold beverage.
 Our recommendations are based on plenty of research and rigorous, unbiased kitchen testing for just about any scenario.
 We hope you've found the pitcher that's perfect for your next refreshing herbal blend or extra-caffeinated concoction.